 How not to make mistakes at work How to overcome the fear of making a mistake?
 How not to be afraid of responsibility?
 How to deal with adversity?
 Or even how to deal with procrastination or Impostor Syndrome?
 Let's see what the Wise Mentor will tell us in the parable of flying a kite.

 The Parable of the Master and the Kite Flying

 Master, since I left you and the monastery, I am unable to overcome my troubles, the student complained.
 It seems to me that everything is uphill.
-Everything comes much more difficult to me than to others.
+Everything is much more difficult for me than for others.
 All the time against the wind, and this wind is also throwing sand in my eyes.
 I have logs under my feet all the time.
 You have told us to go out on your way of life, but I constantly stumble on it.
 Everything is conspiring against me.
 Maybe I should go back to the monastery?
 Maybe I'm not ready?

 "I am very busy now," replied the master, "and I do not have much time to talk to you."
 I'm in a hurry because the time is right.